tushadeshpande22/Virtual_Mouse/README.md

 Installing the dependencies
-"pip install opencv-python mediapipe pyautogui"
+"pip install opencv-python mediapipe pyautogui" mediapipe only supports python version from 3.7 - 3.10

 #Troubleshooting

 DLL Load Failures: Ensure that the Microsoft Visual C++ Redistributable is installed.
 Incorrect Mouse Movements: Adjust the camera angle or ensure that the lighting is adequate for gesture detection.